-This TRC-88’s power output is about 10 watts; 3-8 mc (probably) frequency coverage, six independently selectable crystal controlled TX/RX channels, 12 VDC power source and simple wire antennas – but not operable while being carried.
+Some Basics: This TRC-88’s power output could be about 10 watts CW, the same as the 2E24 PA tube produces in the TRC-77.
+Same 3-8 mc (probably) frequency coverage, six independently selectable crystal controlled TX/RX channels, 12 VDC power source and simple wire antennas – but not operable while being carried.
 Hence the TRC (Transportable Radio Communications) designation rather than PRC (Portable Radio Communications), radios that CAN be operated while being carried.

-The TRC-88’s SSB (USB) voice capability in addition to CW is its defining operational characteristic.
+The TRC-88’s SSB (Upper Sideband) voice capability is its defining operational characteristic.
 SSB voice was likely requested by the Signal Corps but possibly as an experimental or speculative effort to increase its utility beyond its progenitor: the TRC-77 CW set.
-Both sets can receive AM voice comms.
+Both sets can also receive AM voice comms.

-As with the TRC-77, I can find no evidence that the TRC-88 was used operationally by the US in Vietnam.
-A TRC-77 did undergo a brief 3 month comparison test in 1963 by Army Special Forces in Vietnam against the PRC-64.
-However after extensive research I’ve found no evidence that the TRC-77 was ever deployed there.
-That may indicate the future fate of the TRC-88 as well.
+I can find no evidence that the TRC-88 was used operationally by the US in Vietnam or anywhere else.
+A TRC-77 had undergone a brief 3 month comparison test in 1963 by Army 5th Special Forces Group in Vietnam against the PRC-64.
+Another brief, and similar comparison test using the TRC-77 was done later at the Ft.
+Clayton Jungle Warfare Training Center in Panama.
+However after extensive research I’ve found no evidence that the TRC-77 was ever deployed in Vietnam.

 In both cases, the Vietnam era TRC-77 and 88 were either the right radio at the wrong time or the wrong radio at the right time.
 In any case, probably neither saw widespread use although the TRC-77 was briefly used by US Army Long Range Recon Units units in Europe in the early 1960’s.
 (Reference 38.)

 These two sets are very similar externally but with significant internal differences to accommodate the single sideband voice capability found in the TRC-88.
-Note that the TRC-88 also includes an FSK (radioteletype) capability.
+Note that the TRC-88 also includes an FSK (typically radioteletype) capability.
 Odd for a manpack set.
-That may have accommodated some kind of AFSK burst CW device.
+That may have accommodated some kind of AFSK burst CW or digital messaging device as ARPA was evaluating those as well.
+(Part of Project SEACORE).
 The TRC-77 was compatible with the AN/GRA-71 CW burst keyer.

 For a detailed report on the TRC-77 set, take a look here: TRC-77 Radio Set

-As these two sets are otherwise quite similar in CW capabilities I won’t go into that aspect.
+As these two sets are otherwise quite similar, I won’t go into that aspect.
 My TRC-77 research and actual field experiences with one apply as noted in the link above.

 In the early 1960’s the Army continued moving towards easily operable, though short range FM voice sets which required little operator training.
 Airborne VHF FM voice relay was “The Heat”.
-High frequency CW and its inherent long range was still very useful for long range recon but its days on tactical circuits in the jungle were numbered; hence the short lifetime of the TRC-77 and subsequently the TRC-88 despite its SSB capability.
+High frequency CW and its inherent long range was still very useful, even required, for long range recon but its days on tactical circuits in the jungle were numbered.
+Hence the short lifetime of the TRC-77 and subsequently the TRC-88 despite its SSB capability.